ashlynn-cleveland/bootstrap-interactive/README.md

 # bootstrap-interactive
-This is a practice project to help me get more familiarized with Bootstrap and DOM manipulation.
+This is a practice project to help familiarize myself with Bootstrap and DOM manipulation.

+High-Fidelity Wireframe: